richardwth/MMD-GAN/README.md

 - misc_func contains the basic info for machine, libraries and working directory

 3. my_test_* \
-These contain the model architecture, hyperparameters, and training procedures.
+These scripts contain the model architecture, hyperparameters, and training procedures.

 ## How to use
+1. Modify misc_func accordingly; download and prepare the datasets.
+2. Run my_test_* with proper hyperparameters